TomasFdez5/Ruleta/docs/README.md

 ### Tutorial

-En este repositorio vamos a aprender a crear una clase en C++ para simular una partida en una ruleta.
+En este repositorio vamos a aprender a crear una clase en C++ para simular una partida en una ruleta. a a a a a a a a a a a a a a

+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a

+a

+## Apartado 2

+hola que tal